 3.1 State Aeronautics Authorities

 Every state maintains an aeronautics department or commission responsible for non-Part 139 airports (general aviation, private, heliports).
 For FAA-certificated airports, the state role is secondary—the FAA conducts all safety oversight.
-But state aeronautics agencies may still require airport registration, enforce state safety standards, coordinate with NTSB on accident investigations, and administer state aviation grant programs.
+But state aeronautics agencies may still may require airport registration, enforce state safety standards, coordinate with NTSB on accident investigations, and administer state aviation grant programs.

 3.2 State Environmental Review

 Several states impose environmental review requirements more stringent than federal NEPA.
-California's CEQA (California Environmental Quality Act) requires mitigation of significant environmental impacts, not merely disclosure—a higher standard than NEPA.
+California's CEQA (California Environmental Quality Act) requires mitigation of environmental impacts, not merely disclosure—a higher standard than NEPA.
 New York's SEQR (State Environmental Quality Review) imposes a similar assessment process.
 Airport projects in these states face dual environmental review: federal NEPA plus state CEQA or SEQR, each with its own timeline, public comment requirements, and litigation risk.

 3.3 State Labor and Tax Law